2019 Vault Rankings

 The Subscription Video Services segment provides sports, entertainment, and news services to pay-TV subscribers via cable, satellite, and over the internet.
 Properties include the new Foxtel network in Australia, of which News Corp owns 65%, and the Australian News Channel.

 News Corp. is based in New York City and has subsidiaries elsewhere in the US, Australia, and the UK.
 In addition, book publisher HarperCollins has a warehouse in Scotland and Dow Jones runs an office in Hong Kong.
-North America accounts for more than 45% of News Corp.'s sales, followed by the Australasia region with about 35%, and Europe (mostly the UK and Ireland), about 20%.
+Australia and other countries generates about 45% of sales.
+Followed by the US and Canada accounts for roughly 40% of sales and Europe (mostly the UK and Ireland), more than 15%.

 Sales and Marketing